danielpalstra/media-server-dockerfiles/README.md

 # Media server docker containers
 This will install sickbeard, sabnzbd, couchpotato, deluge and headphones.

->WARNING: the clean.sh, stop.sh and update.sh scripts will remove all non running containers.
-If you want to change this functionality, edit the clean.sh script to only remove the media containers and images.
+>WARNING: the `clean.sh`, `stop.sh` and `update.sh` scripts will remove all non running containers.
+If you want to change this functionality, edit `the clean.sh` script to only remove the media containers and images.

 ## Data and Storage directories:
 You will need to modify the start.sh file to point to your data and storage dirs.